i2nerd4u/DevOpsCA3/README.md

 ![Unit Tests Coverage](images/Unittestswithcoverage.png)

-### Pipeline Integration:
+### Pipeline Integration :
-- All tests automatically triggered on dev and main branches
+- All tests automatically triggered on dev and also main branches
 - PRs cannot be merged unless ALL tests pass and coverage meets 95% minimum
 - Pipeline failures immediately block any merge attempts
 - Test results published to Azure DevOps for tracking and analysis